DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 ### WiFi gallery mode

-Press and hold the button for 5 seconds or more (until the progress bar turns blue), then release.
+Press and hold the button for 5 seconds or more (until the progress bar turns green), then release.
 The board starts a WiFi access point.

 **To access your photos:**